Thomas Charles John Bain

-Thomas Charles John Bain (29 September 1830, in Graaff-Reinet – 29 September 1893) was a South African road engineer.
-As a prolific road building pioneer, Bain was responsible for the planning and construction of more than 900 km of roads and mountain passes, many of them still in use today, over a career spanning from 1848 until 1888.
+Thomas Charles John Bain (29 September 1830 – 29 September 1893) was a South African road engineer.
+Bain was responsible for the planning and construction of more than 900 km of roads and mountain passes, many of them still in use today, over a career spanning from 1848 until 1888.
 These passes through the mountain ranges between the thin coastal plain and the interior of the former Cape Colony in South Africa, played a major role in opening up the vast hinterland of South Africa.

 Biography

 Bain was born in 1830 at Graaff Reinet, at that stage a frontier town in the Cape Colony in Southern Africa.
 His father, Andrew Geddes Bain, was born in Scotland and settled in the Cape Colony in 1816 at the age of 19.

 Bain and his six brothers and six sisters were educated largely at home like most settlers' children of that period.
 The children's education was interrupted by the outbreak of the War of the Axe in 1846, one of several frontier wars that raged during that era.
 Thomas served as a volunteer in the war and helped to guard women and children who sheltered in the church of the frontier town of Fort Beaufort.

 He married Johanna Hermina de Smidt in 1854.
 They had 13 children and enjoyed a long and happy marriage.
 Johanna was the ninth child of Willem de Smidt, the Secretary of the Central Road Board.
 Georgina Bain (16 November 1860 Knysna – 6 December 1954), one of his daughters, married the Conservator of Forests, Joseph Storr Lister (1 October 1852 Cape Town – 27 February 1927, and wrote Reminiscences of Georgina Lister.